praveenhm/AweSome-HackerNews/TechNotes.md

 -[batch and streaming 102](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-102)

+## large scale

+Scaling to 100k users(https://alexpareto.com/scalability/systems/2020/02/03/scaling-100k.html)
+That seems pretty aggressive for just 100k users unless they mean concurrent users (in which case they should say so).

+Let's say that maybe 10% of your users are on at any given time and they each may make 1 request a minute.
+That's under 200 QPS which a single server running a half-decent stack should be able to handle fine.

 ###Spark vs Flink

 Both tools are receiving wide adoption, with an edge to Spark for batch/bounded processing, and to Flink for